JamesMartin1998/lets-pick/README.md

 ![Image showing the profile page](/src/assets/profile-wireframe.png)

-The 'Profile' page information about a specific user.
+The 'Profile' page shows information about a specific user.
 The central profile image, along with the profile title, clearly informs users whose profile they are visiting.
 The statistics section below, clearly provides information about the profile's activity.
 The centralised feed remains consistent with the layout of the other pages.

 ### Sign Up Page